jonas-kgomo/earthica/README.md

-# ethica
+# Ethica
 Augmented videostream of live events, jobs, news and other things happening around you.
-'Be where its at'
+## Be where its at